 Some USB card readers may have drivers available on the manufacturer's website.
 In most cases, Windows does automatically detect and install standard drivers, but some card readers may work better with drivers designed specifically for that device.

-Test different type of digital media card
+Test different types of digital media card

-If your USB card reader is capable of reading other types of digital media cards, try reading a different card to test the reader.
+If your USB card reader is capable of reading types of digital media cards, try reading a different card to test the reader.
 If more than one card cannot be read, then the USB card reader may be defective and unable to read SD cards.

 Press the card in a little harder